iblazhko/containers-demo/README.md

 ### Step 3.3 MongoDB

+(TODO: MongoDB Docker container is optional and not really required by Kubernetes deployment the way it is now.)

 In this step, we will add another Docker container to our system, to run MongoDB server, and will modify API implementation to store values in the database.